Skip to main content

 • Judging yourself or others

-• Avoiding situations that remind you of certain thoughts and emotions
+• Avoiding situations that remind you of specific thoughts and emotions

 • Suppressing your unhelpful thoughts and emotions by forcefully trying to push them out